Why can’t I buy Reabold shares through some broker accounts?

 What effect do changing oil and gas prices have on Reabold?

 Reabold is an oil and gas investing company with oil production assets.
 This means that rising oil and gas prices have positive, yet subtle effects on the Company and its growth.

-Firstly, as a producer, Reabold directly benefits from rising global oil prices through the sale of oil from its Californian assets which are priced in Brent Crude.
+Firstly, as a producer, Reabold directly benefits from rising global oil prices through the sale of oil from its Californian assets which are priced in relation to Brent Crude.
 Similarly, the value of de-risked resources and reserves which Reabold has proved through drilling, track oil and gas prices.

 As an investing company, however, the effect of oil and gas prices changing has a more subtle effect.

 As defined by its strategy, Reabold focuses on projects which the industry does not value correctly.
 This valuation anomaly exists primarily as a result of the oil and gas industry’s focus on increasing reserves and, ultimately production.
 This has meant that production opportunities, which are contingent on oil and gas prices, have been valued highly during the oil downturn.